Frequently asked questions on the legal issues relating to bank holidays

 The Deduction from Wages (Limitation) Regulations 2014 (SI 2014/3322) imposes a two-year cap on claims for unlawful deductions from wages relating to any fee, bonus, commission and so on, including claims in respect of holiday pay.
 The regulations are intended to protect employers from large back-dated claims.

-This limitation period only applies to the 20 days’ annual leave entitlement under the Working Time Directive, not the full 28 days’ entitlement.
+This limitation period only applies to the 20 days’ annual leave entitlement under the Working Time Directive, not the full 28 days’ entitlement under the Working Time Regulations.
 (For more details, see our Working time regulations Q&As.)

 The regulations also state that the right to paid holiday is a statutory right and not a contractual right.
 This is to prevent employees getting around the two-year limit by using the normal six-year time limit for contractual claims in the civil courts.